Overview

 Adding a Password

 By default, no password is required to access a mural via a share link.
 To add one, click on ‘Add password’.
-Assign a password that has more than 8 characters and then click ‘Save password’.

 The mural is password protected dialog box.

 After the password is entered.
-The user needs to click on the 'I'm not a robot' checkbox and then click the 'Join mural' link.
+The user needs to click on the 'I'm not a robot' checkbox and then click on the 'Join mural' link.

 Setting an expiration date

-Resetting a link
+Resetting a visitor link

-To reset a link for a mural, click on ‘Reset link’ and in the dialog box that appears, click on ‘Reset link’ or ‘Cancel’ if you change your mind.
-It's important to note that resetting the link invalidates any previous links that you have shared and essentially revokes access to the mural.
-If you would like to share the mural again, you need to create the share link again which is outlined in the above guidance.
+It's important to note that resetting the visitor link invalidates any previous link that you have shared and revokes visitor access to the mural.
+If you would like to share the mural again, you need to create another visitor link which is outlined in the guidance above.

 Reset link dialog box